Overview of Scrum Process

 1. The Product Backlog Creation

 The product owner takes part in product backlog creation.
-It is the primary responsibility of the product owner to take a constant view on market and customer needs and that is why he or she has to drive the product by the product vision.
-He or she makes a list based on customers’ feedback and the development team helps to prioritize the list to work at any given time.
-This is an on-going process and the changes or new emergence accept as new opportunities rather obstacles.
+It is the primary responsibility of the product owner to take a constant view of market and customer needs, and that is why he or she has to drive the product by the product vision.
+He or she makes a list based on customers’ feedback, and the development team helps to prioritize the list to work at any given time.
+This is an on-going process, and the changes or new emergence accept as new opportunities rather than obstacles.

 2. Sprint Planning Meeting and Sprint Backlog Creation

-Sprint planning meetings happen at the beginning of a project and all the development team members have to participate in this meeting.
-This meeting is led by a scrum master where the team members and the product owner decide the goal of the sprint.
-The duration of sprint lasts only 2 weeks but during that time it is important to maintain cooperation between stakeholders and team members.
-The product owner regulates the importance of proper user story and the scrum team can choose a significant story from the product backlog.
+Sprint planning meetings happen at the beginning of a project, and all the development team members have to participate in this meeting.
+This meeting is led by a scrum master, where the team members and the product owner decide the goal of the sprint.
+The duration of the sprint lasts only 2 weeks, but during that time, it is important to maintain cooperation between stakeholders and team members.
+The product owner regulates the importance of a proper user story, and the scrum team can choose a significant story from the product backlog.
 The specific user story should always be associated with the goal.
 At the end of the sprint planning meeting, every scrum member must have a clear idea of what can be brought in the current sprint and how the increments will be delivered.

 3. Working on the Sprint

 As the goal of the sprint is fixed at the sprint planning meeting, the scrum team begins work to deliver an increment.
 To track the current working progress, a task board is generally used.

 When the actual working process initiates, each team member can add impediments or blockers to a list of what he or she faces during working on the assigned task.
 As soon as the members announce or add the blockers to the list, the scrum master has to take the initiative to eliminate those blockers.
 When the blocker arises, it should be communicated to other team members in daily scrum meetings and keeping the record in the impediment list.